Resident234/php.net/pages/www.php.net_imagick.thumbnailimage.php.md

 Even though thumbnailImage is meant to produce the smallest file size image possible, i found it didn&apos;t.
-I put together this code and bordering different compression settings, found it produced the smallest file size:
+I put together this code and bordering different compression settings, found it produced the smallest file size:<br><br>

 ```
 <?php